Use the right service this winter

 If you're eligible for the winter COVID-19 vaccine, you can:

-Some people may be able to get vaccinated through a local service, such as a community pharmacy or GP surgery, or a care home if they live in a care home.
+Some people may be able to get vaccinated at a local service, such as a community pharmacy or a GP surgery, or at a care home if they live in a care home.

-Find out more about the COVID-19 vaccine and how to get it
+Find out more about the COVID-19 vaccination here.

 Other vaccinations